PROTOCOL P1836-2025 RE-AIM × IMARA × WHO 6 CLUSTER RCT · NI MARGIN 7.5% BASELINE + MIDLINE · V6.0

 Output files match the EIS_Study_Baseline_Analysis_Report format.
 Files reflect current sidebar filter selection.

-All tables include Arm stratification (Intervention vs Control). v5.3 includes facility tables.
+All tables include Arm stratification (Intervention vs Control). v7.1 adds publication SVG/PDF exports for all figures.

 ⬇ EIS_Baseline_Tables.docx